Doug Dohring: Neopets

 Dohring founded Neopets, Inc. after being introduced to the Neopets.com site by a mutual friend upon its December, 1999 launch by two British college students, Adam Powell and Donna Williams.
-According to BusinessWeek, Dohring bought the site immediately thereafter, with the goal of making it "a safe haven for kids."
+According to BusinessWeek, Dohring bought the site immediately thereafter.
 In April, 2000, he brought in his first advertising partners for a concept that he trademarked as immersive advertising.

-According to a Harvard Business School case study, Neopets, Inc. had reached profitability four months after launching operations, "largely due to the fact that it spends nothing for customer acquisition, relying strictly on word-of-mouth," and as of July 2001, the site was ranked #4 in "stickiness".
+According to a Harvard Business School case study, Neopets, Inc. had reached profitability four months after launching operations, "largely due to the fact that it spends nothing for customer acquisition, relying strictly on word-of-mouth".

 Two years after its creation, in December 2001, Neopets had attracted more than 20 million accounts, more than 80% of them under the age of 17.
-While the " tech bubble" was bursting and large percentages of new websites were folding, Neopets was signing up 50,000 new accounts per day, with members spending an average of four hours or more per month on the site.
-CNET cited Neopets as "one of the top three gaming sites on the Web, according to Jupiter Media Metrix".
+While the "tech bubble" was bursting and large percentages of new websites were folding, Neopets was signing up 50,000 new accounts per day, with members spending an average of four hours or more per month on the site.

-Advertising Age listed Dohring and Neopets in their 2001 "Roster of Marketing 100s", noting that in July 2001 the site was ranked the "stickiest" at-home web site by Nielsen/Net Ratings.

 Dohring sold the Neopets site to Viacom's MTV Network in June 2005 for $160 million.
-At the time, approximately 140 million Neopets had been created, and Neopets ranked among the top 10 stickiest Web sites, with advertising making up about 60% of the company's revenues and a line of plush toys sold through Target Corporation and other stores.
+At the time, approximately 140 million Neopets had been created, with advertising making up about 60% of the company's revenues and a line of plush toys sold through Target Corporation and other stores.

 Age of Learning, Inc. and ABCmouse.com

 After the sale of Neopets to Viacom in 2005, Dohring founded Age of Learning, Inc., in 2007, and launched the ABCmouse.com Early Learning Academy, website in 2010.
-The Wall Street Journal reported that ABCmouse was "designed to teach basic reading, math, science and other subjects to children between the ages of two and six."
-At Age of Learning, Dohring assembled an education advisory board that collaborates on the design of the ABCmouse curriculum and includes Kimberly Oliver Burnim, National Teacher of the Year in 2006, and Kevin O'Donnell, creator of PBS series, Liberty's Kids.
+The Wall Street Journal said that ABCmouse was "designed to teach basic reading, math, science and other subjects to children between the ages of two and six."
 Unlike Neopets, which relied on advertising, ABCmouse.com charges a subscription of $12.99 per month or $59.99 per year, and is free to individual teachers, libraries, Head Start programs, and other community organizations.
-Research has shown ABCmouse "helped to accelerate students' learning gains in literacy and mathematics skills on multiple assessments."

-In 2016, Age of Learning launched ABCmouse for Schools, a solution aimed at school districts and groups rather than families or individual teachers.
-ABCmouse for Schools includes student management, professional development, curriculum alignment, and progress reporting tools in addition to the core ABCmouse curriculum.
+In 2016, Age of Learning launched ABCmouse for Schools, a service marketed to school districts and groups rather than families or individual teachers.